 Babies take in about 30% of their calories from milk during the night.

 Your baby is just beginning to realize they are independent from you, their own person.
 Breastfeeding offers emotional support and comfort.
-It gives them security as they learn so many new skills like crawling, standing, taking their first steps and begin to see the world in a new way.
+It gives them security as they learn so many new skills like crawling, standing, taking their first steps, and beginning to see the world in a new way.

 Nursing past one year

 Your milk supply will follow the demand of how often your child removes milk.
 Some children will begin to cut back on how often they nurse, while others nurse just as often as before.
-There is no one right way, and it is best to pay attention to your child’s unique needs.
+There is no one right way, and paying attention to your child’s unique needs is best.

 Your older baby is more efficient at nursing than when they were only a few weeks or months old.
 Instead of taking 15-20 minutes to get the milk they need, now they come to you and may only need five minutes to get the amount of milk they need.